3a1b2c3/seeingSpace/README.md

  <small><i>Source: Advances in Neural Rendering, https://www.neuralrender.com/</i></small>

-###  Multiresolution Nerfs
+###  Multi-resolution Nerfs<a name="multiscale">
 #### MipNerf (uses [LLFF](#llff)), 2021
 The rendering procedure used by neural radiance fields (NeRF) samples a scene with a single ray per pixel and may therefore produce renderings that are excessively blurred or aliased when training or testing images observe scene content at different resolutions.
-The straightforward solution of supersampling by rendering with multiple rays per pixel is impractical for NeRF, because rendering each ray requires querying a multilayer perceptron hundreds of times. https://github.com/google/mipnerf
+The straightforward solution of **supersampling** by rendering with multiple rays per pixel is impractical for NeRF, because rendering each ray requires querying a multilayer perceptron hundreds of times. https://github.com/google/mipnerf

 #### Building NeRF at City Scale, 2021
-Instead of having different pictures a few centimeters apart, they have pictures from thousands of kilometers apart, ranging from satellites to pictures taken on the road.
+Instead of having different pictures a few centimeters apart this approach can handle have pictures from **thousands of kilometers** apart, ranging from satellites to pictures taken on the road.
 As you can see, NeRF alone fails to use such drastically different pictures to reconstruct the scenes.
 CityNeRF is capable of packing city-scale 3D scenes into a unified model, which preserves high-quality details across scales varying from satellite-level to ground-level.